elmyrockers/EzAuth/README.md

 	```php
 	$config = [];
 	```
-5. Create new EzAuth instance.
-Put the configuration as its parameter:
+5. Create new EzAuth object instance.
+Put the configuration `$config` as its parameter:
 	```php
 	$auth = new EzAuth( $config );
 	```